poly-gui/docs/src/content/docs/nanopack/code-generation.md

     - TypeScript: `prettier` will be used via `npx`.

 :::note
-Make sure the installed binaries are added to PATH so that `nanoc` can find it.
+Make sure the installed binaries for the formatters are added to PATH so that `nanoc` can find it.
 :::

-### Steps

 Clone the `nanoc` repository [here](https://github.com/poly-gui/nanoc):